Criteria for Rebalancing

 Is there a compelling reason to change our pre-determined investment allocation targets?

-- Performance: If you are using actively managed funds (vs. passive) for some or all of your investments, then objectively hold all managers accountable in each asset category.
+- Performance: If you are using actively managed funds (vs. passive/index funds) for some or all of your investments, then objectively hold all managers accountable in each asset category.
 Study and evaluate their short and long term performance, risk, volatility, tax efficiency (non-IRA accounts), expenses, etc. vs. their peer groups.
 Again, the key is objectivity.
 Don’t fall in love with a fund, a fund family, a manager, etc.

 All of these presuppose that you have followed each step in The Relaxing Retirement Formula™ which we’ve outlined in depth over the last few weeks.